A Trusted Friend in a Complicated World

 evanbrogan/Getty Images

-The 23-mile Rim Rock Drive takes you deep into the monument, along canyon walls, and then descends into the valley—it’s an impossibly scenic drive.
+The 23-mile Rim Rock Drive takes you deep into the monument and along canyon walls before descending into the valley, making it a breathtakingly scenic drive (and far less nerve-racking than the Million Dollar Highway).
 Stretch your legs on one of the half-dozen trails that are less than a mile long, making for varied experiences and incredible views, without the need to test your limits.
-Next, find out the most historic landmark in Colorado—and every other state.

 monument rocks